Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ME = Z * σ/square root of n

-where Z is the typical confidence interval of 1.96, σ is the standard deviation for the algorithm which is 0.5, and n is the number of frames which will be one.
+where Z is the typical confidence interval of 1.96, σ is the highest filter value for the algorithm, which has been set in simulations as 10, and n is the number of frames which will be one.
 Plugging these values in gives this result

-ME = 1.96 * 0.5/1 = 0.98 pixels
+ME = 1.96 * 10/1 = 19.6 pixels

 for the pixel measurements this is

-0.05118 * 0.98 = 0.050764 inches for the height and 0.05155 * 0.98 = 0.050519 inches for the width
+0.05118 * 19.6 = 1.00 inches for the height and 0.05155 * 19.6 = 1.01 inches for the width

-This means you can expect about a pixel's worth of error for each pixel.
+Lower sigma values also detect smaller objects more accurately, so the actual error is expected to be much lower.
 This combined with taking all the pixel locations and averaging them together will provide a one inch accuracy for the golf ball's position.
-These calculations are basic arithmetic and should be O(1).
+These calculations are basic arithmetic and should be
+O(1).
 Counting the pixels is another O(n) operation, but the n number of pixels is significantly smaller due to the altered array from detecting the object.

 *Speed*